Writing at Horsforth Featherbank

-At Featherbank, we prize writing and value its immense power to shape and change our way of thinking, our self-expression, our reflection of what we understand that the world means to us.
-So... why write?
+At Featherbank, we believe in inspiring children through writing, prizing its immense power to shape and change our way of thinking, our self-expression and our understanding of what the world means to us.

 At Featherbank, we follow the National Curriculum programme for English.

 Grammar and punctuation is taught both explicitly and implicitly within English lessons, and effectively embedded into children's everyday work.
 Children experience a wide range of authors and text types during their time at Featherbank, and are encouraged to write for a variety of purposes.
 Children learn to plan, draft, revise, edit and present their work using a neat, legible cursive script.